opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/hardware_interface.md

 2. HAL receives the configuration and returns a client for the test to use.
 3. The test sends `Get<Resource>InfoRequest` to HAL.
 4. HAL returns `Get<Resouce>InfoResponse` to the test
-    *   Based on the configuraion, HAL uses different backends to query information for this `<Resource>`
+    *   Based on the configuration, HAL uses different backends to query information for this `<Resource>`
     *   Our current backends include `HOST`, `REDFISH`, `BMC_DIAGNOSTIC_INTERFACE`.